Write using plain English (plain language)

 What plain English is

-Plain English, or plain language, is direct, clear, everyday language.
-It makes text easier to understand and helps everyone, regardless of ability, age, education, or language.
+Plain English is direct, clear, everyday language.
+It makes text easier for everyone to understand.

 Features of plain English

-People with at least some secondary level education should be able to understand text written in plain English.
-That's around an age 12 to 14 year old reading ability.
+People with at least some secondary education can understand text written in plain English.
+That's around an age 11 to 14 year old reading ability.

 Help people quickly get to what matters most about your message.
 Keep it simple using these tips.